-Saturday School: All of the requirements described in the first offense must be met, plus the student must serve one day of Saturday School.
+Consequences as decided by administration.
 A phone call will be made to notify the parent/guardian of the student's violation.
-Any further actions could include but are not limited to additional days of Saturday School, In School Suspension, or Out of School Suspension.
+Any further actions could include but are not limited to additional days of detention or Out of School Suspension, among other options.